Tylrhas/reporting-server/README.md

 #Todo
 Add footer patial that contains the JS
-Use the model to format the returned data into usable data for chart.js
+Use the model to format the returned data into usable data for chart.js Make the filters work on the reports page